upgundecha/ifttt-build-notifier/README.md

 13. Now, navigate to https://ifttt.com/maker
 14. Copy the Key from `Your key is:` section

+You can also use template receipe from here https://ifttt.com/recipes/336376-send-a-direct-tweet-when-jenkins-build-is-completed

 Back in Jenkins setup a project to send build notifications:

 1. Configure a Job or Project for which you want to enable IFTTT trigger